phalcon/documentation/docs/encryption-security-jwt.md

 public function validateAudience(array|string $audience): Validator
 ```

 Validates the audience.
-If it is not included in the token's `aud`, a [Phalcon\Encryption\Security\JWT\Exceptions\ValidatorException][security-jwt-exceptions-validatorexception] will be thrown.
+If it is not included in the token's `aud`, a `Validation: audience not allowed` error is added.
+Throws [Phalcon\Encryption\Security\JWT\Exceptions\InvalidAudienceType][security-jwt-exceptions-invalidaudiencetype] if the audience is not a `string` or an `array`.

 ```php
 public function validateClaim(string $name, mixed $value): Validator